syamfarh/tp/docs/UserGuide.md

 ![sort format](images/sort-UG/sortresult.png)

 Precise expected outputs on failure:
-<br> If a required parameter is missing, an error message should indicate the invalid format.
-If a parameter provided is invalid (e.g., e/), an error message should indicate the invalid format.
+<br> If either a required parameter is missing or a parameter provided is invalid (e.g., e/), an error message should indicate the invalid format.

 * Error Message: